18F/handbook/pages/general-information-and-resources/washington-dc.md

 If you're expecting a small group of US citizens (fewer than 15 or so), no advance action is required on your part.
 Let your guest(s) know to bring ID;
-they'll give your name and the TTS room number (3100) at the security desk.
+they'll give your name and the TTS room number (G100) at the security desk.
-You'll have to go down and escort them up.
+You'll have to escort visitors from security.

 If you're expecting a large group, or if the group includes non-US citizens, you should give security advance notice.